nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### Backlinks

 Backlinks are required for each note, pointing back to the note reference.
 The [^a^] element is required to have [^/role^] set to `doc-backlink`.
-For both footnotes and endnotes, the backlink is required to be placed in its own paragraph, after the note text.
+For both footnotes and endnotes, the backlink must be placed in its own paragraph, after the note text.
 The backlink text must contain the number or identifier of the note.

 <aside class="example" title="Backlink">